mcataneo/pyLDT-cosmo/README.md

    A test routine starts cruching the numbers (it should take about 90 sec.) and if pyLDT is correctly installed it should give 1 passed tests

+### Note for Conda users<a name="conda_footnote"></a>

+## Models

+Currently available cosmological models include:

+* ΛCDM
+* Hu-Sawicki f(R) gravity ([0705.1158](https://arxiv.org/abs/0705.1158))
+* nDGP gravity with a ΛCDM background ([0910.0235](https://arxiv.org/abs/0910.0235))
+* w0waCDM with smooth (cs2=1) or clustering dark energy (cs2 < 1) ([0808.3125](https://arxiv.org/abs/0808.3125))

+Einstein-de Sitter spherical evolution is assumed for all cases, although this has not been tested for clustering dark energy.

+If interested in implementing other modified gravity models, first clone this Git repo and make sure to install pyLDT-cosmo in developer mode.
+Then add the relevant linear theory equations and methods in the following modules:

+* growth_eqns.py
+* solve_eqns.py
+* compute_pk.py
+* pyLDT.py

+Track f(R) gravity (or nDGP gravity) for an example.

 ## Jupyter notebook

 Go to https://github.com/mcataneo/pyLDT-cosmo/tree/main and download the example jupyter notebook showing how to use pyLDT.
 Move the notebook into the pyLDTenv directory.
 To fully exploit the notebook functionalities you'll need to 'pip install matplotlib' first.

+pyLDT-cosmo is partly based on the Julia programming language

 That's all!
 Have fun!